 11 North Fourth Street, St. Louis, MO 63102.
 Gateway Arch National Park does not have dedicated on-site parking.
-A list of several downtown St. Louis parking locations within walking distance of the Old Courthouse and Gateway Arch is available at http://getaroundstl.com/parking.
+Preferred parking at a discounted rate (\$9 for first five hours) is available at the Stadium East Garage (200 S Broadway, St. Louis, MO 63102).
+Purchase pre-paid parking with no validation required at iparkit.com/TheArch.
 Metered street parking is available on several streets near the Old Courthouse.